ejfox/sStory/README.md

 The images, videos, and embeds are fully responsive.
 They always stretch to be fullscreen, whether on an enormous display, or an iPhone.
 Simply provide your URLs, embeds, and text, and know that your story can be seen on any device.
 You can [see a basic demo here](http://ejfox.github.com/sStory/) or an example story based on [OWS's 1 year anniversary in NYC](http://ejfox.github.com/sStory/nyc_s17.html).

+sStory [also has a tool to aid in creating your JSON](http://ejfox.github.com/sStory/make_story.html) based on images / captions / embeds you provide.

 sStory allows you to create sections made of:

 1. Large image